shellscape/webpack-plugin-serve/README.md

 If a value of `'minimal'` is set, the progress indicator will render as a small, colored bar at the top of the window.
 This can be useful when the default fancy progress indicator interferes with elements in the page.

+### `ramdisk`
+Type: `boolean`<br>
+Default: `false`<br>
+Support: MacOS and Linux, Windows with WSL 2.0.

+If `true`, will apply [`webpack-plugin-ramdisk`](https://www.npmjs.com/package/webpack-plugin-ramdisk) to the build.
+This will change the output for the build, as the _last three segments_ of `output.path` are appended to the ramdisk mount point. e.g. If the `output.path` value in the webpack configuration is `'/usr/code/my-app/build'`, the modified output path would be `/mnt/wps/code/my-app/build` on Linux, or `/Volumes/wps/code/my-app/build` on MacOS.

+Leveraging this option can result in significant reduction of build time, which is especially useful when using `hmr: true` or `liveReload: true`.
+Typical build times can be cut by 25-32% or more depending on hardware and webpack configuration.
+This is also recommended for users with SSD, as it reduces hard disk thrashing.

+Windows users without WSL 2.0 are encouraged to install it to make use of this feature, or create a ramdisk manually using a tool like [ImDisk](https://sourceforge.net/projects/imdisk-toolkit/).

 ### `static`
 Type: `String | Array(String) | Object`<br>
 Default: `compiler.context`